spacecatpixel/lokidocs/docs/FAQ.md

 ###**What is the block reward for mining?**

 The exact block reward can be found at [www.lokiblocks.com](https://www.lokiblocks.com).
-This block reward is split as follows: 66% of the block reward goes to service nodes, 24% to miners, and 10% to the governance pool.
+This block reward is split as follows: 90% of the block reward goes to service nodes and 10% to the governance pool.
 You can see more details on the block reward split [here](../Advanced/Cryptoeconomics/#block-reward-split)

 ###**What is the block generation time?**